 Casein is a protein consisting of five different types: alpha casein, beta casein, gamma casein, delta casein, and kappa casein.
 Micellar casein is comprised of all five of these casein types in a natural globular structure.

 In many ways, micellar casein and whey protein are two different sides of the same coin.
 Both whey and casein come from milk, with whey (the liquid part of the milk) making up approximately 20% of the total protein, and casein (the curds) accounting for the remaining 80%.
 But while whey protein is perfect for fast digestion and absorption, micellar casein protein digests much more slowly.
+In other words, pure whey protein is fast digesting protein where micellar casein is slow digesting milk protein.

 During the seven or so hours that you spend sleeping per day, your body’s natural muscle building and repair processes continue.
 However, as you’re not generally consuming protein while you sleep, the body doesn’t have as easy access to amino acids.
 For example, within only four hours of consuming whey protein, your body has effectively run out of easy-access branched-chain amino acids (BCAA).
 Micellar casein provides your body with a long-duration source of BCAA before bed, and BCAA before bed means better protein synthesis (and improved muscle growth) all through the night.